davidsbatista/BREDS/README.md

 Bootstrapping Relationship Extractors with Distributional Semantics
 ===================================================================

-This is the sofware implementation of the algorithm to bootstrap relatioships proposed in:
+This is the sofware implementation for the algorithm proposed to bootstrap relatioships proposed in:

 David S Batista, Bruno Martins, and Mário J Silva. , `Semi-Supervised Bootstrapping of Relationship Extractors with Distributional Semantics <http://davidsbatista.github.io/publications/breds-emnlp_15.pdf>`_ .
 In In Empirical Methods in Natural Language Processing.
 ACL, 2015.
 (Honorable Mention for Best Short Paper)